Send messages in users' time zones

 newsletter_timezone.png

-You must also set a fallback here, telling Customer.io which timezone to use if a customer doesn’t have the timezone attribute.
-If a customer has an invalid value (not empty/missing) for the timezone attribute, they will receive the newsletter during the last send date/time across all timezones.
+You must also set a fallback here, telling Customer.io which time zone to use if a customer doesn’t have the timezone or cio_timezone attributes.
+If a customer has an invalid value (not empty/missing) for the timezone attribute, they will receive the newsletter during the last send date/time across all time zones.

-You can also localize time in your messages.
-Say you want to send an appointment reminder, and you have an appointment_time timestamp.
-The next thing you need to figure out is whether your message uses our legacy or latest liquid then follow the steps below.
+You can also localize time in your messages using liquid syntax.
+Imagine that you want to send an appointment reminder, and you have an appointment_time attribute formatted as a UNIX timestamp.

 {{ customer.appointment_time | timezone: customer.timezone | date: "%H:%M %A %b %d, %Y" }}